nyu-database-design/course-materials/slides/mongodb-crud.md

 ## Connect to the database with the mongo shell client

-Once the data has been imported, you can log in to the database server using the `mongo` client:
+Once the data has been imported, you can log in to the database server using the `mongosh` (or `mongo` on older systems) client:

 `mongosh your_database_name --host your_hostname -u your_username -p`